DanielChrobak/Discord-Storage-Server/README.md

 # Discord Storage Bot

+## Overview

-This Discord Storage Bot allows you to use Discord servers as a file storage system.
-It breaks down large files into chunks, uploads them to a designated Discord server, and reassembles them upon download.
+The Discord Storage Bot is an innovative solution that transforms Discord servers into a file storage system.
+It efficiently handles large files by breaking them into chunks, uploading them to a designated Discord server, and seamlessly reassembling them upon download.

+## Features

+- Large file support through chunking
+- Web interface for easy file management
+- Progress tracking for uploads and downloads
+- Utilizes Discord's robust infrastructure for storage

 ## Prerequisites